Descolada/UIAutomation/README.md

 Additionally UIAViewer.ahk is included to view UIA elements and browse the UIA tree.
 It can be ran as a standalone file without the UIA_Interface.ahk library.

 For more information and tutorials, [check out the Wiki](https://github.com/Descolada/UIAutomation/wiki).
+Some instructional videos are available on [Joe the Automator webpage](https://www.the-automator.com/automate-any-program-with-ui-automation/).

 If you have questions or issues, either post it in the [AutoHotkey forums' main thread](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=104999) or create a [new issue](https://github.com/Descolada/UIAutomation/issues).